 Most people come to Mexico to relax on vacation and don’t really think about all the people providing services, everything from cleaning the rooms or managing the hotels.
 What most people don’t know is what life is like for people working here.
 What are the wages in Mexico?
-What is the minimum salary?
+Is there a minimum salary?
 What are working conditions like?
 It may be of interest to get a look into what it is like to live in paradise but also to work here.

 You will notice that most people are happy here and smiles abound.
 Even when people come on vacation here and look forward to the one week of being here, it is supposed to be the most magical time.
 But imagine the people that are there everyday, the guest are so energized but for them it is work.
 Most people do an exceptional job of smiling and being happy that you would never think what is it like to wake up each day and do the same things and match the energy of the guest.
 Just because it is sunny with palm trees and the beach nearby does not mean people get tired like you do at your job.